mojaloop/business-operations-framework-docs/docs/guide/Microfrontend-JAMStack.md

 There is virtually no limit on how the host can grow and how much can be extended.
 It is suggested however to centralize all the host-child communication and shared components in an external library so that both host and children have the same knowledge and integration won’t break.

+### Versioning microfrontends
+​The suggested approach is to build a registry where individual apps are registered.
+The registry would allow to set some configuration on each app and keep track of all the available versions.
+​
+It would then expose and api consumed by the host, providing informations around the available microfrontends, the versions and the artifact locations.
+​
+The registry would be administered by a trusted operator through a user interface; it would be the trusted operator responsibility to decide which version of each individual app would be made public and available to the host to load.
+It would also allow to easily test versions and rollback when necessary, all that without needing to rebuild and redeploy the apps.
+​
+**Note** The JS build artifacts created by Webpack do not include the version in the filename.
+It's could be necessary to upgrade the build in order to differentiate versions.
+A simpler approach that do not require to update the build configuration would be hosting the versions on different URLs.
+​
+### Upgrading the host
+​The host is pretty much self isolated and the only necessary thing to do proper versioning is to use the built in command `yarn version`.
+It will create a new git tag and increment the `package.json` version accordingly to how the command is used (interactive CLI).
+​
+### Upgrading the remotes
+​The remotes are self isolated and the only necessary thing to do proper versioning is to use the built in command `yarn version`.
+It will create a new git tag and increment the package.json version accordingly to how the command is used (interactive CLI).

+### Menu / App composition
+​The host is configured to dinamically build the Menu and the Pages (with react-router) structure.
+Currently the _Menu_ component(s) is imported from the `@modusbox/react-components` library.
+​
+It's not strictly necessary to use such component and the host / remotes could use custom components, as long as they allow dynamic composition and supports routing.
+​​
 ## Git repositories
 Here is a list of Git repositories that are part of this implementation: